-On March 28, 2015 over 40 Religious and Associates gathered at Presentation Center in Los Gatos for another event highlighting the Year of Consecrated Life, sponsored by the Dioceses of San Jose and Monterey.
+Gathering of Religious and Associates at Presentation Center in Los Gatos for an event on Anti-Trafficking sponsored by the Dioceses of San Jose and Monterey.
 Carissa Phelps shared her experience as a survivor of Human Trafficking.
 Attendees felt inspired and desirous of taking some action.

 Corporate Stance of Religious institutes on Human Trafficking

 As we, The Sisters of the Holy Family observe the Day for the Abolition of Slavery we are reminded of our focus to address human trafficking and the many ways we have raised awareness and funds.
 During the last fiscal year we raised $14,000 which was matched by the community.
 We were able to give $28,000 in grants to agencies working with victims/survivors of human trafficking.
 In line with our charism we considered unmet or under-served needs and prevention:

 We the Sisters of Mercy of the Americas,

 denounce all forms of human trafficking within the United States and the international community.

 Having listened deeply to the God who speaks in each of us,